 A monthly menu is posted on each Parent Board, on the school website and emailed to families.
 Every item on the menu is offered to children.
-If a child has special dietary needs and/or restrictions, it must be documented on either the Notification of Special Dietary Needs form (requires physician and parental signatures) or the Request for Meat Substitution form (requires parent/guardian signatures).
-These forms are included in enrollment packets and available from the office.
+If a child has special dietary needs and/or restrictions, it must be documented on the Notification of Special Dietary Needs form (requires physician and parental signatures.

-Callier participates in the National School Lunch program; applications for free or reduced lunch, based on financial need, are included in your enrollment packet and are available from the office.
+Callier participates in the USDA Child Nutrition Program; applications for free or reduced lunch, based on financial need, are included in your enrollment packet and are available from the office.